 Ohio State looks at the highest composite score from a single test date.
-Taking the test (and having scores sent to us) more than once, while not required, works to your advantage.
+Taking the test (and having scores sent to us) more than once, while not required, may work to your advantage.

 How does Ohio State look at scores?

-When considering students for admission or Honors and Scholars selection, we consider the best official composite/combined score from a single test administration.
-Ohio State does not mix sub-scores from multiple tests or adjust scholarship values for higher test scores submitted after the scholarship’s published deadline.
+When considering students for admission or Honors and Scholars selection, we consider the best official composite / combined score from a single test administration.
+Ohio State does not mix sub-scores from multiple tests

 November 1: Early actionWhat is early action?

 We must receive your complete application (by that we mean your admission application and all required materials) by midnight (EST) on November 1 if you wish to get an early admission decision (no later than mid-January).
 We strongly recommend meeting the November 1 deadline if you wish to be considered for:

 Majors within the College of Engineering

 February 1: Regular decision

 February 1 by midnight (EST) is the final date by which we must receive your complete application.
 You’ll get an admission decision by the end of March.